navneet-nmk/pytorch-rl/README.md

 # Deep-Q-Learning
 This repository contains all variations and also the standard DQN model in Pytorch

-Deep Q Learning in Pytorch
-This repository contains all variations and also the standard DQN model in Pytorch

 # Dependencies
 1. Pytorch
 2. Gym (OpenAI)